First year truck driver pay

-Whatever type of pay package your driving job features, you have the potential to earn well above the industry average on your W-2 — plus the great benefits above and rapid growth:
+Whatever type of pay package your driving job features, you have the potential to earn well above the industry average on your W-2 and earn great benefits.

-- $42,480 – average industry-wide driver wage (U.S. Department of Labor, Bureau of Labor Statistics)
+- $45,260 – The average industry-wide driver wage for all experience levels (U.S. Department of Labor, Bureau of Labor Statistics).

-- $49,585 – average first-year Schneider driver (figures throughout this page based on this example)
+- $50,180 – The average first-year Schneider truck driver pay (figures throughout this page based on this example).

-Your first 3-6 months on the job
+Pay your first 3-6 months on the job

-- 70-80 percent earnings capability – it takes a few months to adjust to the rhythms of the road, but stay the course: the efficiency and consistency you need will come!
-Never judge your career decision by your first couple paychecks (average $685/week first 3 months, $893/week next 3 months).
+- 70-80% earnings capability – It takes a few months to adjust to life on the road, so don’t judge your career decision by your first couple paychecks.

-The last half of your first year – it pays to be patient
+Pay the last half of your first year

 - Increasing experience and pay – Your efficiency will improve as you gain more driving experience.
 As your efficiency reaches 100%, you can expect your paychecks to approach $1,116/week.